-If you are operating a Canadian business and registered for the GST/HST (see Do I Need to Register My Business for GST/HST? and Starting a Business in Canada: GST Registration), you can get back the GST/HST you've paid out during a particular reporting period by claiming it through Input Tax Credits (ITCs) on your GST/HST return.
+Most Canadian businesses must register to collect and pay the goods and services tax (GST) and harmonized sales tax (HST) on eligible items.
+If you are operating a Canadian business and registered for the GST/HST, you can get back the GST/HST you've paid out during a particular reporting period by claiming it through input tax credits (ITCs) on your GST/HST return.

-When you complete your GST/HST return, you declare the amount of GST/HST you collected from various customers and deduct your Input Tax Credits (ITCs) from this amount to determine your GST/HST net tax.
+When you complete your GST/HST return, you declare the amount of GST/HST you collected from various customers and deduct your ITCs from this amount to determine your GST/HST net tax.
 If the resulting amount is negative, you will get a GST/HST refund.
-For information on goods and services that you do not need to charge for see Examples of GST Exempt Goods and Services.

 Normally you should claim your Input Tax Credits for the reporting period in which you made the purchases.
 If for some reason you missed or forgot to file an ITC you can claim it in a later reporting period.
-The claim must be made within four years from the end of the reporting period in which the claim should have been made, unless your business has had revenues in excess of six million dollars in each of the previous two fiscal years, in which case the ITC claim must be made within two years from the end of the original reporting period.
+The claim must be made within four years from the end of the reporting period in which the claim was originally due, unless your business has had revenues in excess of $6 million in each of the previous two fiscal years.
+In that case, the ITC claim must be made within two years from the end of the original reporting period.

-You must retain all receipts in support of your ITC claims in case the CRA wishes to examine your records.
+You must retain all receipts in support of your ITC claims in case the Canada Revenue Agency (CRA) wishes to examine your records.
 The CRA can audit your GST/HST return up to four years after submission.

 The Quick Method of Accounting for GST/HST

-- You must have been in business for a 365 day period prior to the start of the reporting period.
+- You must have been in business for 365 days prior to the start of the reporting period.

 - Your annual revenue (including GST/HST) must be $400,000 or less for the first or last four of five fiscal quarters.

-Note that even though you do not to state the actual GST/HST collected or paid on your return using the quick method you still have to retain records of the information for six years after the year in question in the case of a CRA audit.
+Note that even though you do not have to state the actual GST/HST collected or paid on your return using the quick method, you still have to retain records of the information for six years after the year in question in case you receive a CRA audit.